 The little snap-on buttons on the gloves would be added later on.
 Tank top completed.
 Painted the New Balance logo.
-Since the gray fabric was fine mesh and see through, the waist needed to be painted gray.
-Tricks.
+Since the gray fabric was fine mesh and see through, the

 The shoes were made with black canvas and rubber for the soles.
 The socks are little leg-warmers... not actually over his foot because that would be insane, right?
-Yeah, I'm not quite there yet.
-Oh, wait!
-Magnets were embedded in the soles for the metal base I have planned.

 My technique for hair was adapted from Ryo Yoshida, a master ball-jointed doll maker.
 The removed scalp was hollowed out and slit from back to front five times for the long hair to be fed through.